Setup GitHub Actions to authenticate to Cloudsmith using OIDC

 Example GitHub Actions Workflow

-Below is a full example of pushing a package to Cloudsmith in GitHub Actions using OIDC to authenticate:
+Below is a full example of pushing a package to Cloudsmith in GitHub Actions using the modern OIDC authentication method.

 on: